 One of Israel's Most Inspiring Leaders and Creative Thinkers Shabbat of Friday-Saturday, December 1-2 Rabbi Elad-Appelbaum is the founder and spiritual leader of Kehilat Zion of Jerusalem and co-founder of the seminary for Israeli rabbis of Hamidrasha and the Hartman Institute.
 Rabbi Elad-Appelbaum's works to advance a Jewish spiritual and ethical renaissance.
 In 2010 she was named by the Forward as one of the most influential religious leaders in Israel.
 KI is honored to present our Third Commonwealth Prize for her historic leadership in helping to found 'Israeli Judaism'.
 Click here to hear a portion of a podcast Rabbi Elad-Appelbaum was featured on.
 Rabbi Elad-Appelbaum will teach at dinner on Friday, December 1.
-Dinner is $20 per person.
-The registration deadline for Shabbat dinner is Friday, November 24.
-Please register at tinyurl.com/384Dec1Dinner.
-Our partner Congregation Mishkan Tefila is coordinating the dinner as part of their First Friday Musical Kabbalat Shabbat.
-After KI's Friday evening services we will join CMT for the conclusion of their services and enjoy dinner with them.
-If you prefer to register by phone: KI Members call 617-277-9155 CMT members call 617-332-7770 Services on Friday, December 1 KI Mincha begins at 3:59 pm KI Community Kabbalat Shabbat (KICKS) at 5:15 pm CMT First Friday Musical Kabbalat Shabbat begins at 6:00 pm Dinner on Friday, December 1 will be at 7:00 pm.
+The registration deadline has passed.
+We look forward to seeing everyone there!
+Services on Friday, December 1 KI Mincha begins at 3:59 pm KI Community Kabbalat Shabbat (KICKS) at 5:15 pm CMT First Friday Musical Kabbalat Shabbat begins at 6:00 pm Dinner on Friday, December 1 will be at 7:00 pm.
+Services on Saturday, December 2 Rabbi Elad-Appelbaum will give a Dvar Torah during Shabbat morning services, which begin with Shacharit at 8:45 am, Torah Service at 9:50 am, and Dvar Torah at 11:30 am.

 Jewish Learning Summit Sunday, October 22 9:30 am - 12:30 pm RSVP here!
 Come explore a variety of Jewish learning opportunities with us at the 384 Campus.
 The Jewish Learning Summit is a chance to preview some of the many offerings starting up this season.
 It will be a morning full of learning, socializing, and nosh - not to be missed!
 We also have a guide available with class descriptions, dates and times of courses, and registration information for those classes that request RSVPs.
 Please click here to download the guide.
 The event on October 22 is FREE, but please RSVP so we can get a headcount - we really appreciate it!
 While we are still determining the exact schedule of classes, some of the courses featured will be: Women & Judaism Siddur Meaning Making Jewish Art Klezmer Dance Mussar Food for Thought: Fork Fights and Plate Politics Jewish Rituals Regarding Death & Grief We also have offerings for families and teenagers, including a Hebrew Play group, a group for teen girls, and more.
 Come to the Summit to learn more, and bring your friends!